davidgiga1993/mixing-station-docs/docs/channel-links.md

 # Channel Links and Quick Gangs
-Channel Links allows you to link the values of multiple channels together.
+Channel Links allows you to link together the values of multiple channels.
-Quick-Gangs allows you to edit multiple channels relative to each other.
+Quick-Gangs allows you to edit multiple channels relative to one another.

-This video gives a quick demonstration about the two features:
+The following video provides a brief demonstration of the two features:
 <div class="video-wrapper">
   <iframe width="650" height="400" src="https://www.youtube.com/embed/dLx8Jjchq7s" frameborder="0" allowfullscreen></iframe>
 </div>

-** Warning ** Using channel links on multiple mixing station instances at the same time may cause issues!
+** Warning ** Using channel links on multiple Mixing Station instances at the same time may cause issues!
-It is recommended only to use this feature on one instance.
+It is recommended to use this feature on one instance only.

 ## Channel Links
 Open main menu -> `Channel Links` to open the Channel Links view.